greypanda/MikroKam/README.md

 Using the Raspberry Pi 7 inch touch screen, control the Raspberry Pi camera to capture images from a microscope.

 # Getting Started
 For this installation, it is assumed that you have a basic understanding of the Raspberry Pi and can download, install, and test an OS image, such as Raspbian.
+You should also be comfortable with working in a terminal session using the command line.

 ## Prerequisites